GeoscienceAustralia/wagl/docs/source/invoking.rst

 .. code-block:: bash

-   $ luigi --module gaip.standard_workflow CalculateCoefficients --help
+   $ luigi --module gaip.multifile_workflow CalculateCoefficients --help

-   $ luigi --module gaip.standard_workflow CalculateCoefficients --help-all
+   $ luigi --module gaip.multifile_workflow CalculateCoefficients --help-all

 The number of workers to assign to the Task tree *--workers* tells luigi how many Tasks to run in parallel (for those tasks that don't depend on each other).
 While not making the best use of luigi (for such a quick and simple workflow), it does aid in quick research and development for a single scene to 100's of scenes,